midas-science/midas/README.md

 	4. Define the input parameter from your source that you want to the enricher to use via JSONPath.
 All data that matches your JSON path expression will be passed to the enricher.
 See http://goessner.net/articles/JsonPath/ for more information.
 	5. (optional) Create a new enricher.
 An enricher in midas is a JavaScript class that contains the logic to call an external data source.
 Each enricher must contain a `process(inputData)` method where `inputData` will be a single data point from your source file that you specified earlier via JSON path.
 Within the enricher class you have access to request-promise via `this.rp` to make API calls. `process(inputData)` must always return a Promise.
 Just take a look at our examples.
 	6. Chose a name for target property.
 The result of the Enricher `process()` call will be written here.
+	7. (optional) If your enricher is using an API that limits the number requests per certain time window, you can define the maximum number of request that midas will make within this window.
+Valid time windows are "s", "m" and "h" (for second, minute and hour).

 5. Start your pipeline via `midas enrich -c "{pipeline_name}_midas.json"`